kyma-project/api-gateway/docs/user/troubleshooting-guides/03-70-apirule-v1beta1-management-issues.md

   ```

 ## Cause
-The APIRule custom resource `v1beta1` has been deprecated and is scheduled for deletion.
+The APIRule custom resource `v1beta1` is deleted in version 3.4 of the API Gateway module.
 As a result, changes have been introduced to begin migration to the latest stable version, `v2`.
-While all `v1beta1` APIRules remain fully operational in the background, you can't display and manage them using Kyma dashboard.

-In new clusters, you can't create, modify, or delete APIRule CRs in version `v1beta1`.
+While all `v1beta1` APIRules remain fully operational in the background, you can't create, modify, or delete APIRule CRs in version `v1beta1`.
+Additionally, you can't display APIRules `v1beta1` in Kyma dashboard.
 Only `v2` APIRules are supported, as `v2` is now the latest stable APIRule version in the Kubernetes API.

 However, all `v1beta1` APIRule configurations created before this change in existing clusters remain active and continue to function as expected.
 The API Gateway module manages and reconciles resources based on the existing `v1beta1` APIRule settings.